tapageur/workspace-dayz-havoc/documentation/2025-03-01-livonia-mods-infos.md

 ### Survivor Animations

 This mod was required for `DayZ-Bicycle` and it adds custom survivor animations (emotes/actions) including vehicles.
 Our goal is to provide the most wanted animations for characters and provide supporting animations for other mods like bikes, snowmobiles, helicopters, horses and more.

+### TerjeCore

+This is required for TerjeSkills.

+### TerjeSkills

+A skill system that allows your character to progress in different directions, enhancing their survivability and effectiveness.

+### TerjeCompatibilityCOT

+Admin compatibility tools for TerjeSkills.